leftaroundabout/constrained-categories/README.md

 The solution
 ---

 This package attempts to offer a good compromise between the two approaches.
-It is very similar to [packages/hask](http://hackage.haskell.org/package/hask-0), but actually keeps even closer to the `base` modules.
+It is very similar to [packages/hask](http://hackage.haskell.org/package/hask-0) or [packages/subhask](http://hackage.haskell.org/package/subhask)<sup>[see note below](https://github.com/leftaroundabout/constrained-categories#deprecation)</sup>, but keeps a lot closer to the terminology used in the `base` modules.

 Two crucial changes are made, relative to the established standard classes: